 Known as "National Sickie Day", the first Monday of February is the day when employees — perhaps no longer buoyed by the buzz of a brand new year, and slowly realising that the next bank holiday is still months away — are statistically most likely to call in sick.

-Where we Brits might share the same desire to take a day off, however, some of us are a little more gifted than other when it comes to coming up with credible excuses.
+Where we Brits might share the same desire to take a day off, however, some of us are a little more gifted than others when it comes to coming up with credible work excuses.
 Just ask the employers we spoke with about the outlandish reasons their staff have given for not coming in to work...

 Come on, Britain; we can do better than this, surely?